FollyBeachBaptist/follybeachbaptist.org/_pages/announcements.md

 **Kairos Prison Ministry – South Carolina**
 Kairos is a Christ-centered ministry that brings hope and healing to incarcerated men and women across South Carolina.
 Through a powerful 3½-day weekend experience and ongoing support, Kairos volunteers share the love and forgiveness of Jesus Christ, helping build Christian communities inside correctional institutions.
 Rooted in Matthew 25:36—“I was in prison and you visited me”—Kairos transforms lives, encourages accountability, and fosters lasting change through prayer, fellowship, and grace.

 **You can support this ministry by providing cookies.
 Bring Cookies to the church on Sunday, September 14th**
+**If you wish to support financially, Make checks payable to: Kairos S.C.**

 <hr>